chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 - `IsEmpty()` returns true if the sequence is empty; otherwise false.
 - `IsEmpty(predicate)` returns true if no element in the sequence satisfies the predicate; otherwise false.
-- `EmptyIfNull()` returns a new empty sequence if the sequence is empty;
-  otherwise it returns the sequence.

 #### `SelectAny`